robincornett/display-featured-image-genesis/README.md

 This will follow the settings you choose in the Genesis Theme Settings.

-### The backstretch image takes up too much room on the screen.
+### The banner image takes up too much room on the screen.

-If you do not want the height of the backstretch image to be quite the height of the user's browser window, which is the standard, you can reduce it by just a hair.
+If you do not want the height of the banner image to be quite the height of the user's browser window, which is the standard, you can reduce it by just a hair.
 Go to Appearance > Display Featured Image Settings and change the 'Height' number from the default of 0.
 The higher this number is, the shorter the window will be calculated to be.
 Feel free to experiment, as no images are harmed by changing this number.

-_Note:_ __Display Featured Image for Genesis__ determines the size of your backstretch image based on the size of the user's browser window.
+_Note:_ __Display Featured Image for Genesis__ determines the size of your banner image based on the size of the user's browser window.
 Changing the "Height/Pixels to Remove" setting tells the plugin to subtract that number of pixels from the measured height of the user's window, regardless of the size of that window, which is partly why you cannot set this to more than 400.

-If you need to control the size of the backstretch Featured Image output with more attention to the user's screen size, you will want to consider a CSS approach instead.
+If you need to control the size of the banner Featured Image output with more attention to the user's screen size, you will want to consider a CSS approach instead.
 You can use the plugin's Maximum Height setting, which will affect all screen sizes, or add something like this to your theme's stylesheet, or the additional CSS panel in the Customizer:

 ```css
 .big-leader {